When you’re facing your possible demise, you’ll do whatever it takes to keep yourself and, more importantly, your family out of harm’s way.

 Participate In Preparedness Activities

-Here are a couple of ways how you can keep your survival group more active, useful and entertained.
+Here are a couple of ways how you can keep your survival group more active, useful and entertaining.

 Imagine dangerous scenarios & find ways to survive them

 There is no right or wrong way to do this.
 Almost every type of scenario is allowed, as long as it doesn’t offend participants, doesn’t incite them to do dangerous or illegal things in real life.
 Everyone needs to understand it is just a game or drill meant to be fun and prepare you at the same time: